HomeACcessoryKid/ESP8266-HomeKit/BuildSteps.md

 ### ESP8266/RTOS SDK

 When applying this software on the [ESP8266/RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK) it is assumed that this environment already works as recommended.
+Consider using https://github.com/pfalcon/esp-open-sdk.
 The directories from `hkc` folder should be duplicated in `include` and `third_party` folders respectively within ESP8266_RTOS_SDK.
 The content can be hardlinked to serve github.

 ```
 .